 Often categorized as a post-punk revival band, the 4 guys behind We Are Monroe will themselves claim they are in no way trying to reinvent rock.
 The music they create is based on an mash of everything inspiring them, leading it to a drum/bass rhythm core.
 Ballsy, yet unpretentious, We Are Monroe delivers a form of dancy, indie rock with an edge, that intrigues from the very first chords, and smittens any crowd after just one song.
 True Story: there is a very real 93 year-old rocking lady to prove it.

-We Are Monroe, which officially formed in early 2012, slowly came together over time, starting with the high-school friendship of Pete (bass) and Ben (drums) in the late 90s; their coincidental, home-brewed beer-fueled meet-up with Jay (guitars) more than a decade later; and finally, the not-so-casual encounter with Pat (vocals, guitar) who was unashamedly snatched from his band by the other three members in late 2011.
+We Are Monroe, which officially formed in early 2012, slowly came together over time, starting with a high-school friendship and in the late 90s, followed by a coincidental beer-fuelled meet-up a decade later; and finally, the not-so-casual encounter with the perfect singer who was unashamedly snatched from his own band by the other three members.

 Nothing says humble beginnings like a rehearsal space in a fabric store’s basement, especially when the jams must be muted at the flick of a light controlled by the store’s manager as customers walked in.
 Still, the hours of music each member has put in, all while slaving away at full-time professional jobs, have helped them pay their dues, first on the local scene, and now as they slowly grow their reach thanks to the reputation of their performances.

 The raw, hard-hitting, high-energy dynamic that embodies each and every single one of their live shows has proven worthy as the guys are steadily selling out venues and playing internationally renowned festivals such as the Ottawa Folk Fest, the Festival d’été de Québec, and M for Montreal.